Free: 96 PPC tools + my AI Playbook book

 The page is a treatment catalog, not a Botox landing page.
 A searcher who clicked a Botox ad should see Botox content above the fold: price per unit, named injector, before and after, FAQ.
 Instead they see 20 tiles of unrelated procedures.

 No price, no units, no named injector visible above fold.
-All three are the top objections for the Blue-Analytical med spa visitor and none get answered before the visitor has to click a second tile.
+All three are the top objections for the comparison-stage med spa visitor and none get answered before the visitor has to click a second tile.

 A 'Please enable cookies' banner covers the left column on load, and the treatment tiles on the right are generic stock-style photography with no visible staff faces.